The Best Way to Process Payroll [Updated for 2021]

 - Employers are subject to Family Medical Leave and Fair Scheduling laws

 - Though not law, union agreements can impose wage requirements and scheduling mandates.

 Many other industry-specific regulations from state to state deal with payroll services.

-Some employers have many layers due to differing state and local workplace laws.
-These are very complex and it helps to have a payroll services expert on your team.
+Equally important, some employers have many layers due to differing state and local workplace laws.
+Because these are very complex, it helps to have a payroll services expert on your team.

 There can be a lot to worry about.
 Your payroll services provider has the answers.

 Two Marietta Georgia hotels paid $73,732 in back wages and liquidated damages to 14 employees.